Modelur/docs/docs/getting-started.md

 * On Windows: `C:\Users\YOUR USERNAME\AppData\Roaming\Modelur`
 * On OS X: `~/Library/Application Support/Modelur`

-All preferences are stored using standard <a href="http://www.json.org/" target="_blank">JSON</a> data-interchange format.
+All preferences are stored using standard [JSON](http://www.json.org/) data-interchange format.
 Upon Modelur upgrade, these files will be automatically updated.
 In case you edit them manually and something doesn't work, you can always restore them using the command available via SketchUp's menu Extensions --> Modelur --> Restore default settings.

 Installation problems
 ---------------------